Fiona Ewing: Club and state rowing

 Ewing grew up in north of Sydney at Terrigal, New South Wales and her senior club rowing has been from the Sydney University Boat Club.

 Ewing's first state selection for New South Wales was in 2016 in the women's eight contesting the Queen's Cup at the Interstate Regatta within the Australian Rowing Championships.
 She rowed again in the New South Wales senior women's eight in 2017, 2018 and 2019 and rowed to a Queen's Cup victory in 2019.

-Ewing raced in SUBC colours in NSW composite eights contesting the open women's coxed eight event at the 2017 and the 2018 Australian Rowing Championships.
-In 2017 she also contested the open women's single and double sculls.
-In 2018 she contested the open single sculls title and placed eighth.
+Ewing raced in SUBC colours in NSW composite eights contesting the women's eight event at the 2017 and the 2018 Australian Rowing Championships.
+In 2017 she also contested the women's single and double sculls.
+In 2018 she contested the single sculls title and placed eighth.

-In 2019 she placed fourth in the Australian open women's single scull championship, won the open women's double scull with Cara Grzeskowiak and won the open's women's coxed eight title in a composite selection crew.
+In 2019 she placed fourth in the Australian women's single scull championship, won the women's double scull with Cara Grzeskowiak and won the women's eight title in a composite selection crew.